 One key aspect of a Living Trust, is that it can act as a Will for assets that cannot be titled in the Trust’s name.
 One of the primary advantages of a Living Trust is its ability to hold and manage a wide range of assets, including real estate, investments, bank accounts, and personal property.
 However, there may be certain assets that cannot be titled in the Trust’s name, such as retirement accounts, life insurance policies, and certain government benefits.

-Due to all the reasons above, we recommend creating Digital Living Trust.
+Due to all the reasons above, we recommend creating Digital Living Trust or an Asset Protection Trust.